 This was developed to help ensure that you would not treat units as disposable, which is often the case for real-time strategy games.

 The game is also capable of allowing you to place your troops into buildings so you can use every part of the landscape and for war, an addition to the game that I was thoroughly amazed by.

 The controls were complex for a real-time strategy game because the controls are designed to focus on individual units and specific areas of the map.

-If you’re looking for a next generation real-time strategy game, you can definitely find it in Company of Heroes 3 coming February of next year on PC, Xbox and PlayStation 5.
+If you’re looking for a next generation real-time strategy game, you can definitely find it in Company of Heroes 3, coming in February.